ouya/docs/controllers.md

     //Handle the input
     switch(keyCode){
         case OuyaController.BUTTON_O:
-            //you have the key pressed and the player that pressed it break;
+            //You now have the key pressed and the player # that pressed it break;
     }
     return true;